snoozbuster/SMM1-Level-Downloader/README.md

 http://wiibrew.org/wiki/ASH_Extractor

 # First time setup
-For the first time setup u need to install axios
+For the first time setup u need to install packages "npm install" or "yarn install"
-"npm install axios"

 # Usage
 To use this Properly u need to use this Spreadsheet or a Copy of it